Healing the Grieving Heart of America

 We’ve lost faith in our institutions -- government, medical, religious and corporate – to protect and provide for us.
 And as each moment of this nightmare unfolds, we become more divided.
 Everybody is the “other.”

-In this online mini-workshop, social worker Sarah Peterson MSW, and grief counselor Dr. Terri Daniel, will facilitate a unique gathering to honor our grief while learning to communicate constructively about our divisions.
+In this four-hour workshop, social worker Sarah Peterson MSW, and grief counselor Dr. Terri Daniel, will facilitate a unique gathering to honor our grief while learning to communicate constructively about our divisions.

 - LEARN principles of non-violent communication